lhalver1/Angular-Example/README.md

 This is me having fun with **Angular** and Twitter **Bootstrap**

+Here is a [Demo](https://lhalver1.github.io/Angular-Example) of what this project looks like.

 In here there are examples of the built in Angular **Router**, Angular **Services**, and much more.
 I have built my own filter as well as using the default built in Angular filter to filter a table.